About Us

 We Lead and Advocate

-We work alongside partners across the state to advance policies and solutions that reduce hunger long term.
-From convening coalitions to informing lawmakers, we elevate community voices and advocate for systems that ensure food is accessible and affordable for all Alaskans.
+Food Bank of Alaska works alongside partners across the state to advance policies that reduce food insecurity long term.
+From convening coalitions to informing lawmakers, we elevate community voices and advocate for systems that make food accessible and affordable for every Alaskan.